globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0001-01-04-challenge.md

 <a href='resource/GRP_Source_Document.pdf' download='GRP_Guideline.pdf' class='button apply'>Click to download the guidelines for participation</a>

-## Questions about the Global Resilience Challenge? <a href='resource/FAQ_GlobalResilienceChallenge.pdf' download='FAQ_GlobalResilienceChallenge.pdf'>Check out our FAQ.</a>
+## Questions about the Global Resilience Challenge? <a href='resource/FAQ_GlobalResilienceChallenge.pdf' download='FAQ_GlobalResilienceChallenge.pdf'>Check out our FAQ.</a> Application submission process will be made available here in the coming weeks.